mbhall88/pafpy/pdoc_md/pafpy/tag.md

 `Tag(tag: str, type: str, value: Union[str, float, int])` :   Class representing a single SAM-like optional field (tag).

+    There are two ways to construct a `Tag`:

+    1. The default constructor, where you specify each member variable manually.
+    2. Using the `Tag.from_str` factory constructor method.

+    > *Note: It is recommended that you construct tags using the `Tag.from_str` constructor as it has some additional logic to ensure the type of the value is inferred correctly.*

     ## Example
     ```py
     from pafpy import Tag

+    # default constructor
     tag = Tag(tag="NM", type="i", value=50)
     assert str(tag) == "NM:i:50"
+    assert tag.value == 50

+    # from_str factory constructor
+    tag_from_str = Tag.from_str("NM:i:50")
+    assert tag_from_str == tag
     ```

     ### Ancestors (in MRO)